Home » Our Traditions » The Nativity Fast: Philip’s Fast

 A Light in Darkness.png

-The paradoxical challenge during the Nativity fast is really a balance between two worlds, heaven and earth.
+The paradoxical and profound depth of God’s love for us is the balance and intersection between two realms, that of heaven and earth.
 God became human so we could become more like God (attributes of all Jesus calls us to be).
-The Nativity Fast is a purposeful and disciplined time to advance our personal assimilation of the plan of salvation in our own life.
-We can look to the role models of Mary and Joseph in abiding to the will of God.
+The Nativity Fast is a purposeful and disciplined time to advance in our personal gratitude of God’s immense love for each of us.
+It is a sacrificial manifestation.
+We can look as well, to the role models of Mary and Joseph offer us to follow.
+Of their obedience and their trust.

-Yet, an ever growing and modern day dilemma for all Christians is reserving time amid the busyness of shopping, decorating, and gathering with others, to reflect on what God wants for us.
-And that is a call to holiness.
-Often though, we find ourselves tempted and sidetracked towards more of what we want that is apart from God.
-Noise and distractions pull us in these other directions.
-This is the background static we habitually turn towards to avoid what we fear — changes in being open to all that a personal relationship with God may require.
-What God offers and asks from us in return is very different than what the culture we live in wants us to believe and offers.
+Yet, we have great challenges during this period of time.
+An ever growing and modern day dilemma of all Christians is reserving time amid the busyness of shopping, decorating, and gathering with others.
+Of whether we have time left for what God desires more, our hearts.
+Often, we find ourselves tempted and sidetracked towards more of what we want, apart from God.
+Noise and distractions pull us in these directions.
+This is the background static we habitually revert towards to avoid what we fear — changes in being open to all that a personal relationship with God may require.
+What God offers and asks from us is very different than what the culture we live in wants us to possess.
 During this time of the Nativity fast, we can see how our Blessed Virgin Mary and Joseph responded in total faith to accept their call, to stay the course, a journey they had no knowledge of in advance.
+We must stay the course also.

 ♥ It is necessary to make a conscious choice to see beyond what the world identifies as worthy and important, and instead see with spiritual eyes.